 One of the most critical periods of the process is the follow-up after purchase: making your customer feel like they’ve made the right choice as soon as they’ve bought from you goes a long way to developing your relationship with them.

-In this regard, we have a lot to learn from a service position that you might not expect: waiters and waitresses.
+In this regard, we have a lot to learn from a service position that you might not expect: restaurant servers.

 Not only do they interact directly with the customer, research has found that their "follow up" (post purchase) actions can greatly effect the customer’s perception of their service, and accordingly, the tip that they leave them.

-Of all the things that waiters/waitresses (henceforth just referred to as "waiters") could do to increase tips, how important would you place giving mints in terms of effectiveness?
+Of all the things that servers could do to increase tips, how important would you place giving mints in terms of effectiveness?